-These areas of endometriosis may also “menstruate” at first but, as the disease progresses, so much scar tissue is formed that the ectopic endometrial tissue gets compressed, can no longer bleed, and becomes inactive.
-Considerable damage may occur before this inactive stage is reached, because the scarring draws more tissue to adjacent organs as it progresses.
+These areas of endometriosis may also “menstruate” at first but, as the disease progresses, so much scar tissue forms that the ectopic endometrial tissue gets compressed, can no longer bleed, and becomes inactive.
+Considerable damage may occur before this inactive stage is reached because the scarring draws more tissue to adjacent organs as it progresses.
 While the inactive tissue may no longer menstruate, it may continue to swell each month.
-Because this tissue is now covered in firm, unyielding scar tissue, this can result in a considerable amount of pain.
+Because this tissue is now covered in unyielding scar tissue, this may result in considerable pain.

 Many women who have endometriosis suffer silently for a long time before seeking treatment, believing that pain is “normal” during menstruation or sexual intercourse.
 Sadly, the average age at diagnosis is 27, which means that most women have needlessly tolerated that pain and suffering for 10 years or more prior to diagnosis!

 What’s worse is that endometriosis is also a leading cause of female infertility.
 Many infertile women with endometriosis report experiencing debilitating pain during their periods as teenagers, but they were never diagnosed or were misdiagnosed, typically with Irritable Bowel Syndrome (IBS) or Pelvic Inflammatory Disease (PID).
 A delay in the proper diagnosis and treatment of endometriosis can be a life-altering mistake for those who wish to become pregnant.